![]() |

 Taking it Social

 Social media can also be a positive Stampede networking tool.
-Selfies of you with the Prime Minister, your company president, a potential customer, sports figures, celebrities, clients, the sales team and others provide great conversation starters.
-All will attend various breakfasts, barbecues and dinners at Stampede 2022.
+Selfies of you with the Prime Minister, your company president, a potential customer, political, sports, and other celebrities, existing clients, the sales team, and others provide great conversation starters.
+All will attend various breakfasts, lunch, or evening barbecues during Stampede 2023.

 Yahooooo!